Consensus Monte Carlo for Random Subsets using Shared Anchors: A consensus Monte Carlo algorithm for random subsets

 where $D(F_{sk}^{(t)},F_{s'k'}^{(t)})$ is the number of different elements in $F_{sk}^{(t)}\cap \ib_{S+1}$ and $F_{s'k'}^{(t)}\cap \ib_{S+1}$ and $C(F_{sk}^{(t)},F_{s'k'}^{(t)})$ is the number of common elements.
 By convention, we set $d_{sk,s'k'}^{(t)}=1$ if $C(F_{sk}^{(t)},F_{s'k'}^{(t)})=D(F_{sk}^{(t)},F_{s'k'}^{(t)})=0$.
 In words, if two random subsets (clusters or features) have similar sets of anchor points, we merge them.
-The similarity is controlled by the tuning parameter $\eps$ which is a small fixed constant.
-The choice of \eqref{eq:dFkk'} includes arbitrary choices.
+The similarity is controlled by the tuning parameter $\eps$ which is a small fixed constant. \bch Consider a toy example with 8 data points $\{1,\dots,8\}$.
+We assign $\{1,2\}$ to shard $s=1$, $\{3,4\}$ to shard $s=2$, and $\{5,6,7,8\}$ as anchor points.
+Suppose $F_{11}=\{1,5,6,7,8\}$, $F_{12}=\{2,8\}$, $F_{21}=\{3,4,5,6,7 \}$ and $F_{22}=\{3,6,8\}$.
+Using $\epsilon=0.3$, we will merge $F_{11}$ and $F_{21}$ into $F^\star=F_{11}\cup F_{21}=\{1,3,4,5,6,7,8\}$, but keep $F_{12}$ and $F_{22}$ unchanged. \ech The choice of \eqref{eq:dFkk'} includes arbitrary choices.
 In particular, we note that, for example, the IBP includes positive prior probability for two identical columns in $\Ab$, which could question the appearance of identical subsets of anchor points as a criterion for merging.
 However, in most applications, including the two motivating applications related to feature allocation in this article, this is not a desirable feature of the IBP, and we argue that the criterion introduces an even desirable approximation.
 Alternatively, the criterion could include a comparison of feature-specific parameters $\thbs_k$.
 In simulation studies and the motivating applications we found the proposed criterion to work well, and prefer the simplicity of \eqref{eq:dFkk'}.
 We also find that the proposed algorithm is relatively robust with respect to the choice of $\eps$ (see Section \ref{sec:mnist} for sensitivity analysis) if the number $|\ib_{S+1}|$ of anchor points is sufficiently large.